tymyrddin/purple/source/docs/distribution-networks/observable-semantics/access-and-authorisation/access-control-and-key-management.md

 ## Credential authentication and login attempts

 SCADA systems, engineering workstations, and other software systems authenticate users via username and password, or via certificate-based authentication.
-Authentication logs record successful and failed login attempts, including: the username, the timestamp, the source IP address or location, and for failed attempts, the reason for failure (invalid password, account locked, etc.).
+The logs record every login attempt, successful or failed, with the username, the time, the source address, and for a failure its reason, a bad password or a locked account.

-Normal authentication patterns show: employees logging in during business hours from expected locations (their office IP range, or their home IP if they work remotely), the login succeeding, and a session being established.
-Logout events are logged when the session ends.
-For a user with a regular work pattern (always logging in at 08:00 from their office IP), the pattern is predictable.
+Normal authentication runs to a rhythm: employees log in during business hours from where they usually work, the office range or a home address, the login takes, a session opens, and a logout closes it when they leave.
+A user who always signs on at 08:00 from the same office IP is as predictable as clockwork.

-Anomalous authentication patterns include: multiple failed login attempts using a user's username (an attacker guessing passwords), a successful login following multiple failures (the attacker guessed correctly), a login from an unexpected geographic location (IP geolocation shows the login came from outside the Netherlands, or from a city the user has never been to), or simultaneous sessions from different locations (the same user logged in from two different IP addresses at the same time, which is impossible).
+The anomalies are the familiar ones.
+A run of failed attempts on a username is someone guessing; a success straight after them is the guess landing.
+A login from outside the Netherlands, or a city the user has never been to, does not fit a settled pattern.
+And two sessions under one account from two places at once is not a pattern at all: it is impossible, and that is the tell.

 ## Credential compromise detection